How to Send a Square Invoice in 9 Steps

 This article is part of a larger series on Payments.

-Invoicing is one of the many ways to get paid using Square, which has a helpful invoice generator—you just need to fill in the prompted information.
-Sending an invoice is free and allows your customer to pay immediately.
-This article will walk you through how to use Square’s invoicing app, an especially great feature for any business that invoices clients or vendors.
+Invoicing is one of the many ways to get paid using Square, which has a free invoice generator—you just need to fill in the prompted information.
+This article will walk you through how to use Square’s invoicing app, an excellent feature for businesses that invoice clients or vendors.

 If you don’t have a Square account, you can create one for free.
 The sign-up process takes just a few minutes, requiring no application or approval process.